Iliya-p/memorize-emojis/README.md

 ___
 todo:

-- add automatic score export&import to&from a .txt/.cfg file
+- add automatic score export&import to/from a .txt/.cfg file
 - add a clock ticking sound in between screens
 - add proper referencing to authors of used sounds